 - Brussels sprouts

-- dark leafy greens like kale, mustard greens, and chard
+- dark leafy greens, such as kale, mustard greens, and chard

-- some seafood such as salmon, herring, catfish, oysters, trout
+- some seafood, such as salmon, herring, catfish, trout, and oysters

 - shiitake mushrooms